 Mariposa Grove, Wawona

-Mariposa grove served as a campground for many years until the recognition of the damage that such activities cause to the trees.
-Today the grove is accessible by trails and a tram (open truck, much like some of the valley tours) to the museum near the top.
+Mariposa grove was used as a campground for many years until the damage that such activities cause to the trees became obvious to everyone.

-Some people confuse Redwoods (Sequoia sempervirens) and Sequoias (Sequoiadendron giganteum), but they really have nothing in common other than being large trees with reddish wood that grow in California.
-Sequoia wood is not particularly useful, which is why they survived the era of cutting down anything that didn't move.
-It doesn't burn easily, it doesn't rot quickly, but it cracks when the tree is cut.
+Some people confuse Redwoods (Sequoia sempervirens) and Sequoias (Sequoiadendron giganteum), but they really have nothing in common other than being large trees with reddish wood that grow in California and have been around a looooong time.
+Sequoia wood is not particularly useful, which is why they survived the era of cutting down anything that didn't move (though many were cut).
+It doesn't burn easily, it doesn't rot quickly, but it shatters when the tree falls after cuting.
 It makes more sense to confuse Sequoias and Cedars (but they aren't the same either).

-Grizzly Giant, Mariposa Grove, Yosemite One of the named trees that is fairly close to the parking lot is the Grizzly Giant (31m in circumference).
-It is close to the California Tunnel Tree (this one has a tunnel you can walk through).
-The Wawona Tunnel Tree is 500 feet higher up the hill and has fallen.
-Early in the walk you pass the Fallen Monarch, and a more recently unnamed fallen tree.
+Grizzly Giant, Mariposa Grove, Giant Sequoia, Yosemite One of the named Sequoias that is fairly close to the shuttle stop, and handicap parking, is the Grizzly Giant (31m in circumference).
+It is close to the California Tunnel Tree (a tunnel you can walk through).
+The Wawona Tunnel Tree is 500 feet higher up the hill and fell in 1969 (it was a drive-thru).
+Early in the walk you pass the Fallen Monarch, and a more recently unnamed fallen tree of about the same size.

-The Upper Grove, about 500 feet above the Lower Grove (that is 500 feet up, the total trail distance is somewhat more), is accessible by 2 trails, the road (closed to vehicles) and the shuttle/tram tour.
-The museum provides an review of the history of the grove.
-The tram gives the usual highlights, the trail lets you see the deer and very rarely a bear.
+The Upper Grove, about 500 feet above the Lower Grove (500 feet up on the trail, the total trail distance is somewhat more), is accessible by 2 trails.
+No access on the road (except it is still used for access to the communication facility on the peak).
+The museum at the top provides an review of the history of the grove.
+By walking, you see the deer and very rarely a bear.

 Fallen Monarch